brilliantlabsAR/docs/frame/frame.md

 ## How do I connect to my Frame?

-Ensure your Frame is charged, and then with the charging cradle connected, use a pin to click the pairing button.
-From any Frame compatible app, such as Noa, press connect, and accept pairing to start using.
+Ensure your Frame is charged, and then with the charging cradle connected, use a sim card tool to click the reset button.
+Then from any Frame compatible app, such as Noa, press connect, and tap pair.

 ![Pairing Frame to Noa](/frame/images/frame-pairing-diagram.png)